Joseph Coriaty: Professional career

 After Coriaty earned his Master of Architecture degree from the University of Southern California in 1980, he spent the early part of his professional career at John Siebel Associate Architects in Los Angeles, California, John Carl Warnecke & Associates in Los Angeles, and Widom/Wein & Partners in Santa Monica, California.
 In 1983, Coriaty joined The Landau Partnership in Santa Monica, California, where he worked as the project architect on a number of notable projects, such as Central Park at Toluca Lake in Burbank, California, and The Biltmore Tower at the Los Angeles Biltmore Hotel in downtown Los Angeles.

-Coriaty joined Frederick Fisher and Partners in 1988, and became a partner in 1995.
-He is currently the partner-in-charge for Frederick Fisher and Partners' academic, civic, live-work and community-oriented projects.
+Coriaty joined Frederick Fisher and Partners Architects in 1988, became a partner in 1995, and is currently the managing partner for the firm.
 His focus is the design of the firm's large-scale signature academic, library, institutional, and museum projects.
 Coriaty's strong interest in the process of making is founded in his early years spent in Detroit, a leading car-manufacturing city.
-His projects share a common ethos – one that balances program, beauty, efficiency, and community.

-Key projects include, but are not limited to: Santa Monica City Hall East, in Santa Monica, CA, Firestone Library at Princeton University; Seaver Science Center (Library) at the University of Southern California; the Annenberg Center for Information Science and Technology at Caltech in Pasadena, California; Phase III of the Campus Expansion initiative at Otis College of Art and Design in Los Angeles; The Annenberg Community Beach House in Santa Monica; Colby College Museum of Art in Waterville, Maine; Bergamot Station Arts Complex and Redevelopment in Santa Monica; MoMA PS1 in Queens, New York; numerous Houston's Restaurants nationwide; Flint Institute of Arts in Flint, Michigan; and, the Science Education and Research Facility for Crossroads School in Santa Monica.
+Key projects include Santa Monica City Hall East, a net-zero addition to the historic civic building meeting the Living Building Challenge; Firestone Library at Princeton University, a decade-long renovation of the university’s 430,000-square-foot library; Seaver Science Library at the University of Southern California; the Annenberg Center for Information Science and Technology at Caltech; Phase III of the Campus Expansion initiative at Otis College of Art and Design; the Annenberg Community Beach House in Santa Monica; the Alfond-Lunder Pavilion at Colby College Museum of Art in Waterville, Maine; the Bergamot Station Arts Complex and Redevelopment in Santa Monica; MoMA PS1 in Queens, New York; Hillstone and Houston's Restaurants across the country, including the Santa Monica location which received national design honors; the Flint Institute of Arts; the Science Education and Research Center for Crossroads School in Santa Monica; the Baum Family Maker Space at USC, a state-of-the-art hub for interdisciplinary innovation; and the renovation of UCLA Covel Dining Hall.

-Coriaty's long-spanning accomplishments as a design leader and visionary architect were recognized in 2022 when he was honored by Craft Contemporary Museum in Los Angeles and in 2021 when he received the Spirit of Detroit Mercy Alumni Achievement Award.
-Other notable awards attributed to projects that Coriaty was the partner-in-charge, designer, and/or project director include, but are not limited to: Top Prize for Excellence in Restaurant Design from the American Institute of Architecture, Los Angeles Chapter for the Santa Monica Houston's Restaurant project; the Westside Prize, Honor Award in Public Institutional Projects from the Westside Urban Forum for the Annenberg Community Beach House, and Design Merit Award from the Westside Urban Forum for the Annenberg Center for Information Science and Technology at Caltech.
+Awards attributed to projects that Coriaty was the partner-in-charge, designer, and/or project director include Top Prize for Excellence in Restaurant Design from the American Institute of Architecture, Los Angeles Chapter for the Santa Monica Houston's Restaurant project; the Westside Prize, Honor Award in Public Institutional Projects from the Westside Urban Forum for the Annenberg Community Beach House, and Design Merit Award from the Westside Urban Forum for the Annenberg Center for Information Science and Technology at Caltech.

 Coriaty is on the Deans Board of Advisors at the University of Detroit Mercy, a Trustee of The Craft Contemporary Museum in Los Angeles, a Fellow on The American Institute of Architects, and a member of the following organizations: USC Architecture Guild, Society of College & University Planners, and the Southern California Development Forum.